ProactiveProgrammers/www.proactiveprogrammers.com/docs/discrete-structures/schedule-discrete-structures.md

     - **Key-Value Pair**: the two-tuples stored in a dictionary that map a key to a value
     - **Multiset**: a dictionary that maps specific values to a count of their occurrence

+## Object-Oriented Programming

+### Technical Question

+- How do I use the concept of a relation and the industrially relevant practice of object-oriented programming to correctly implement programs in Python that are easy to understand and maintain?

+### Reading Assignments

+- Chapters 10 and 11 of *Programming and Mathematical Thinking*
+- Check out the [course slides](/slides/discrete-structures/object-oriented/) for a detailed investigation of these chapters!

+???+ note "Technical Concepts"

+    - **Object**: instance of a class that has both state and behavior
+    - **Method**: executable function attached to an instance of a class
+    - **Attribute**: variable providing data storage for an instance of a class
+    - **Inheritance**: mechanism for building groups of related abstractions that establishes a parent-child relationship
+    - **Information Hiding**: principle that the client of a class should only rely on the public methods of the class

 ## Learning Opportunities

 Interested in learning more about any of the topics on this schedule?
 If you